davidmdm/muxter/README.md

 Muxter is a HTTP request multiplexer.

+The main inspiration behind muxter is httprouter by julienschmidt but with an API and routing strategy that more closely resembles the standard library.

 ## Why muxter?

 The go community generally likes to keep dependencies to a minimum.
 I do too.